 - Provides a unique neurologic assessment tool-the MEND exam-ideal for both prehospital and hospital use

-- Satisfies the educational requirements for Joint Commission-certified stroke centers
+- Designed to meet the education requirements for Joint Commission certified stroke centers

 - Is available in English and Spanish.

 As first released in 1998, the ASLS® curriculum was designed for EMS responders, and a prehospital-only version remains available.
 Early in its development, however, at the urging of neuroscience nurses and neurologists, the curriculum was expanded to add hospital-based content.
 The version that includes in-hospital care in the emergency department and stroke unit, ASLS® for Hospital and Prehospital Providers, is suitable for all audiences.
 From the onset, ASLS® was intended for widespread dissemination using a train-the-trainer strategy, i.e., preparing others to teach the curriculum with ready-made course materials available for purchase.

 A key feature of the ASLS ® curriculum is hands-on skills training, during which instructors simulate stroke syndromes, and learners perform the MEND Examination, a unique neurologic assessment tool developed with the course.
 Computer-based multimedia skills training, interactive discussions, and didactic sessions are also components of the curriculum.

 The major learning goals for all audiences are to:

 - Describe why early treatment may result in a marked reduction in risk of disability